Covid 19 coronavirus: Kiwis in Peru to be assisted by Government charter flight

 And six New Zealanders joined 165 Australians as they were evacuated from the coronavirus-infected Diamond Princess cruise ship off Japan on an Australian Government-chartered Qantas flight.

-While some Air NZ international flights have continued despite the Covid-19 crisis, Prime Minister Jacinda Ardern has said in recent days it has been increasingly difficult to see a path home for Kiwis offshore.
+While some Air NZ international flights have continued despite the Covid-19 crisis, Ardern has said in recent days it has been increasingly difficult to see a path home for Kiwis offshore.

 Peters said that has been an issue the world over.